ibm-cloud-architecture/refarch-jee-customerorder/TUTORIAL.md

+# Prerequisites

+The following are prerequisites for completing this tutorial:

+**TBD**

 # Step 1.
 Perform transformation from WAS7 to Liberty (Optional)

 In this step, we are going to make the modifications needed both at the application level and the server configuration level to migrate our WebSphere Application Server 7 application to run in WebSphere Liberty.